Startup Definitions

 Hockey StickA rapid upward growth trend.

-Hockey Stick GrowthA growth pattern that resembles a hockey stick, where a period of slow or stagnant growth is followed by a sudden and rapid increase.
+Hockey Stick GrowthA growth pattern where slow or stagnant growth is followed by a sharp, exponential rise.

 Hyper-PersonalizationUsing data to provide more personalized and targeted products, services, or content to customers.